 New users will automatically be assigned to the default quota and location profile.
 If you want to edit these profiles for a user, there are two ways to do that.
-Use batch import to make bulk adjustments to groups of users or edit individual users.
+You can choose batch import to make bulk adjustments to groups of users or edit individual users.

 When an imported user hasn’t logged in yet, the user will appear in the ‘Users’ tab with only their email address.
 After the first login, they will be assigned to the correct profile automatically.

 For your reference, you can also export a list of users per profile.

 In the ‘Shifts’ tab, you can view the booked shifts per day.
-You can select a day and scroll down the list, or search for specific users.
-As a building administrator, you can also delete shifts.
-The user will not be notified automatically when you delete a shift, so it’s a good idea to inform them about it over email.
+You filter on a period to get an overview, or search for specific users.
+As a Building administrator, you can also delete shifts.
+The user will not be notified automatically when you delete a shift, so it’s a good idea to inform them about this.

-In the settings page, you can change some additional settings to enhance the Office Shifts experience.
+In the ‘Settings’ tab, you can change some additional settings to enhance the Office Shifts experience.
 You can:

-- Add a welcome message for employees when they first log in.
+- Add instructions or a welcome message for employees when they first log in.